How do you quickly turn texts into labels for your machine learning?

 2) Categorizing writings about suicide bombings and domestic violence

-3) Labelling foreign language texts by dialect for better sentiment analysis
+3) Labeling foreign language texts by dialect for better sentiment analysis

 4) Creating labels from the slang used to talk about drugs and human trafficking online

-Thresher was built from the ground up with security in-mind.
+Thresher's QuickCode was built from the ground up with security in mind.
 We work in the most sensitive environments across intelligence, defense, and civilian government agencies.

-· Compliance with FISMA and NIST standard protocols.
+· Compliant with FISMA and NIST standard protocols

 We are proud recipients of contracts from the DARPA-sponsored Small Business Innovation Research (SBIR) program.
 Their support is an important part of our broader commitment to continuous innovation and rigorous testing of our core technologies.